dpygman/dpygman.github.io/_posts/2020-03-17-concatenate.md

 ---

-Hello and welcomne to a quick overview of concatenating multiple string variables into a sentence.
+Hello and welcome to a quick overview of concatenating multiple string variables into a sentence.
+Please note, Python variables are case sensitive, so capitalization matters.

 #### Example 1: How to concatenate with _NO_ spaces between the string variables: